boykovdn/experiment_active_learning_performance/README.md

 ## Running

 Change run\_container.sh to use your directories.
 Use docker and the run\_container.sh script.
 Uncomment the jupyter bit if you want to run a notebook on localhost:8008.

+For using the fluorescent cells dataset, download and unpack https://zenodo.org/record/6645803 into /data and use the run\_container.sh script to mount this directory.